 After writing a book, the next phase is the publishing phase.
-Amazon is one of the famous sites where authors can easily self-publish their books without paying publishers to publish their books.
+Amazon is one of the famous sites where authors can easily self-publish their books without paying publishers to publish them.
 Steps on how to upload books on Amazon are straightforward.
 It is not a difficult thing.
-However, uploading a book might be challenging for new authors who are not acquainted with the website.
+However, uploading a book might be challenging for new authors unfamiliar with the website.

 Uploading books on Amazon is very easy if you understand the concept.
 It is not something that you need to hire someone to do for you.
 It is something that you can do within minutes.

-In this article, I am going to walk you through how to upload books on Amazon.
+I will walk you through how to upload books on Amazon in this article.
 With this tutorial, you can upload your book by yourself on Amazon, and the book will be live within 72 hours.
-However, if you have not written your book, you can how to write a book in 7 simple steps or you can also learn how to set up an Amazon KDP account
+However, if you have not written your book, you can learn how to write a book in 7 simple steps, or you can also learn how to set up an Amazon KDP account.

 HOW TO UPLOAD BOOKS ON AMAZON

 Uploading a book on Amazon is divided into three phases.
 I’m going to discuss the three stages of how to upload books on Amazon in detail.

 But before then, I believe that you’ve created your KDP Account, and it is now left for you to upload your book on Amazon.

 The first thing that you need to do is to head to Amazon and sign in.
 Once you have signed in, go to the left and click “+add ebook” It will now take you to the form page, where you will fill in your ebook details and upload your book.
 I will explain the steps on how to upload books on Amazon in detail shortly.

 This article is based on how to upload the ebook and paperback versions.
 So, I’ll explain the things you’ll see on both pages.
 If you don’t see some on your ebook page, know it is meant for the paperback page.